 Our walk-in baths have a number of luxury options available for your comfort:

 Spatherapy – This uses a series of jets placed around the bath that pump out bubbles of clean air.
-The gentle massaging effect of these bubbles help relax muscles, stimulate the skin and induce physical well-being in individuals suffering from diabetes, arthritis, sciatica and migraines to name just a few conditions.
+The gentle massaging effect of these bubbles helps relax muscles, stimulate the skin and induce physical well-being in individuals suffering from diabetes, arthritis, sciatica and migraines to name just a few conditions.

 Cosywarm – Some people are worried about getting cold when filling or emptying the bath if their home is not overly warm.
 We developed the Cosywarm to heat the seat and back area of your bath and this can be pre-warmed before you get into the bath.

-Echo – A new feature from Bathing Solutions is our Echo Bluetooth sound system which uses the bath shell to project music from Bluetooth enabled phones and music players wirelessly.
+Echo – A new feature from Bathing Solutions is our Echo Bluetooth sound system which uses the bath shell to project music from Bluetooth-enabled phones and music players wirelessly.
 This includes simple volume controls at your fingertips.